JackEdwardLyons/jacklyons-me-beta/content/pages/blog/diving-into-web-components.md

 **HTML Templates** provide a mechanism for declaring reusable chunks of markup that can be cloned and inserted into the DOM as needed.

-Finally, **HTML Imports** facilitate the modularization of web applications by allowing the inclusion of external HTML documents as dependencies.

 Web Components offer a powerful solution for building modular and maintainable web applications, fostering a component-based development approach.
 They can be utilized independently or integrated seamlessly with various web frameworks, providing developers with the flexibility to choose the best tools for their specific needs.

 ### Understanding Stencil.js